ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ## <a name="Access"></a>Access

-To get started, navigate to either
+To get started, navigate to one of

 ```
 ood-grace.hpc.yale.edu
 ood-farnam.hpc.yale.edu
+ood-ruddle.hpc.yale.edu
 ```

 and CAS authenticate with your netID/password.